Latest Public Health Order: Red to Green Framework Details

 What we are doing at NMDOH

 The New Mexico Department of Health (NMDOH) is actively responding to the novel coronavirus that is causing community spread in the United States including New Mexico.
-Since late January, NMDOH began publishing weekly press releases and updates the data dashboard and other information on our website to help New Mexicans keep updated on the current situation and on professional guidance to stay healthy.
+Since late January, NMDOH publishes daily press releases and updates the data dashboard and other information on our website to help New Mexicans keep up-to-date on the current situation and on professional guidance to stay healthy.
 Additionally, two 24/7 Coronavirus hotlines have been created to answer any health-related and non-health-related COVID-19 questions or concerns.

-We hold multiple web conferences with hospitals, emergency medical services, homeless organizations, correctional and detention facilities, childcare organizations, universities, schools, and other stakeholders are held as needed to provide updates, guidance for preparing and responding to the possibility of cases in New Mexico, and to answer questions that our response stakeholders have.
+Web conferences with hospitals, emergency medical services, homeless organizations, correctional and detention facilities, childcare organizations, universities, schools, and other stakeholders are held as needed to provide updates and guidance for preparing and responding to COVID-19 in New Mexico.
 We use the Health Alert Network for the healthcare community to update them on current response activities and guidelines for diagnosis, infection control, and notification procedures should they identify a high-risk case.

 Monitoring and Screening